fsbolero/website/src/Website/docs/Upgrade.md

 Your solution should now build and run successfully.
 If your code uses Blazor APIs directly, please check the Blazor [0.8](https://devblogs.microsoft.com/aspnet/blazor-0-8-0-experimental-release-now-available/), [0.9](https://devblogs.microsoft.com/aspnet/blazor-0-9-0-experimental-release-now-available/) and [3.0](https://devblogs.microsoft.com/aspnet/blazor-now-in-official-preview/) upgrade guides for more code changes you might need to make.

+If you are having any issues with this upgrade, don't hesitate to [post an issue on GitHub!](https://github.com/fsbolero/bolero/issues)